online-ml/river/README.md

 ## A more involved example

-In the following example we'll use a linear regression to forecast the number of available bikes in [bike stations](https://www.wikiwand.com/en/Bicycle-sharing_system) from the city of Toulouse :bike:.
+In the following example we'll use a linear regression to forecast the number of available bikes in [bike stations](https://www.wikiwand.com/en/Bicycle-sharing_system) from the city of Toulouse 🚲.

 We'll use the available numeric features, as well as calculate running averages of the target.
 Before being fed to the linear regression, the features will be scaled using a `StandardScaler`.
 Note that each of these steps works in a streaming fashion, including the feature extraction.
 We'll evaluate the model by asking it to forecast 30 minutes ahead while delaying the true answers, which ensures that we're simulating a production scenario.
 Finally we will print the current score every 20,000 predictions.